sghoang24/Speech-SilenceSegmentationExercise/README.md

 To segment speech and silence of signal, I used STE (Short-Time Energy) feature to work in this exercise.

-I choose Logistic Regression to classify speech and silence into 2 classes based on STE feature
+I choosed Softmax Regression to classify speech and silence into 2 classes based on STE feature